msyamkumar/cs220-s21-projects/p5/README.md

 ## Learning Objectives

-In this project, you will walk through how to
+In this project, you will

 * Write fundamental loop structures
 * Learn basic string manipulations